cziabata/Social_Network_Prototype_v.2/social_network/README.md

 # Changing in this commit:

 ## converted App component to class component
-## added initialize logic for all app
+## add selector functions in UsersContainer